oroinc/documentation/user_guide/multi_channel_functionality.rst

 there are additional sources of customer-related data, such as promotion campaigns, research and community activities.

 Thus, there appears a need to process customer-related data from each of these sources separately and all-together.
-This is exactly what you can do with OroCRM multi-channel functionality.
+This is exactly what you can do with OroCRM Multi-channel Functionality.

 How It Works
 ------------